Mimi's Organic Eats » Recipes » Brownies & Bars

 Yes, if you don’t have minis you can definitely use regular chocolate chips.
 Just be sure when you add the boiling water onto them that you stir really well so they are completely melted.
 That’s why I love using the minis, they melt so easily!

 These brownies are soft and chewy, so be sure to store them in an airtight container so they don’t dry out.
-You can also freeze them if you would like as well.
+You can also freeze them for up to 3 months if you would like as well.

 More Ways to Use Sourdough Discard